This special episode is a roundtable discussion about the reality of being in our 30s put together by my three close friends and me.

-Yusur made a spot-on observation during our roundtable that the biggest struggle of today’s 30-year-olds is expectations and trying to live up to that expectation.
+Yusur made a spot-on observation during our roundtable that the biggest struggle of today’s 30-year-olds is our expectation and trying to live up to that expectation.
 When we constantly measure ourselves against other people who are further along in their journey than us, it’s hard not to feel bad about ourselves and to question our own past.
 Instead, she says we should stop worrying what other people are doing and focus on our own journey and meeting our personal goals.

 One of the greatest perks of turning 30 is that we begin to care less about what other people think and start to define success and happiness for ourselves.
-We become more mature emotionally and learned to accept the uncertainties in life.
+We become more mature emotionally and have learned to accept the uncertainties in life.
 In my 20s, if you asked me what my 30s would look like, I would’ve confidently painted you a picture of where I saw myself.
 But experience has taught me that our lives almost never match our predictions, and trying to plan and gain some control over our future is just foolish and futile.

 Now if you ask me what my 40s would look like, I won’t tell you a thing because I know that whatever I think now, it’ll definitely be something else when I get there.
 I think Nina’s approach to her 30s is very wise.
 For a person as planned as she is, she refuses to focus on a specific life goal.
 Instead, she approaches her life in three or five-year windows, and allows herself to pivot any time.
 Her rationale is that the world is constantly changing, and by fixating ourselves on one big goal, we become blind to the opportunities around us, which prevents us from making the best decision at any given time.

 I mostly agree with her, which brings me back to my initial question: how would our 30s change us?
-The conclusion I drew is that it’s entirely up to us.
+The conclusion I draw is that it’s entirely up to us.
 Heeding to the wisdom of people who have been there and done that, it’s said that our 30s is actually the perfect time to start building the life we’ve always wanted for ourselves.
-We now have enough life experience under our belt, and know who we are and what you want out of life.
+We now have enough life experience under our belt, and know who we are and what we want out of life.
 Now is the ripe time to chase our dreams and lay the groundwork for success and fulfillment later on.

 My personal goal for the remainder of my 30s is to approach each day mindfully like it really matters.
 What does turning 30 mean to you?
 How do you intend to approach your 30s?
 If you’ve already gone through your 30s, how did you find it?
 What advice would you like to share?
 I’d love to hear from you in the comments below.